Famine: 21st century

 Until 2017, worldwide deaths from famine had been falling dramatically.
 The World Peace Foundation reported that from the 1870s to the 1970s, great famines killed an average of 928,000 people a year.
 Since 1980, annual deaths had dropped to an average of 75,000, less than 10% of what they had been until the 1970s.
 That reduction was achieved despite the approximately 150,000 lives lost in the 2011 Somalia famine.
 Yet in 2017, the UN officially declared famine had returned to Africa, with about 20 million people at risk of death from starvation in the northern part of Nigeria, in South Sudan, in Yemen, and in Somalia.

 On 20 April 2021, hundreds of aid organizations from around the world wrote an open letter to The Guardian newspaper, warning that millions of people in Yemen, Afghanistan, Ethiopia, South Sudan, Burkina Faso, Democratic Republic of the Congo, Honduras, Venezuela, Nigeria, Haiti, Central African Republic, Uganda, Zimbabwe and Sudan faced starvation.
 Organizations including the International Council of Voluntary Agencies and the World Food Programme said: "Girls and boys, men and women, are being starved by conflict and violence; by inequality; by the impacts of climate change; by the loss of land, jobs of prospects; by a fight against Covid-19 that has left them even further behind".
 The groups warned that funding had dwindled, while money alone would not be enough by itself.
 Governments should step in to end conflicts and ensure humanitarian access, they said.
 "If no action is taken, lives will be lost.
 The responsibility to address this lies with states", they added.

 In November 2021, the World Food Programme reported that 45 million people were "teetering on the very edge of famine" in 43 countries and that the slightest shock would push them over the precipice.
 This number had risen from 42 million earlier in 2021, and from 27 million in 2019.
 The slightest shock — be it extreme weather linked to climate change, conflict, or the deadly interplay of both hunger drivers — could push tens of millions of people into irreversible peril, a prospect the agency had been warning of for more than a year.
 Afghanistan was becoming the world's largest humanitarian crisis, with the country's needs surpassing those of the other worst-hit countries — Ethiopia, South Sudan, Syria and even Yemen.

 In August 2024, famine was declared in Sudan, where several refugee camps, displaced by the ongoing Sudanese civil war, were found to be facing severe famine conditions.
-According to the IPC, over 24 million people are facing acute food insecurity, and a phase 5 famine was detected in multiple regions.
+According to the IPC, over 226 million people experienced high levels of acute food insecurity, and a phase 5 famine was detected in multiple regions.
 UN experts have accused the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF) of using 'starvation tactics' against the civilians in the country, and have said "Never in modern history have so many people faced starvation and famine as in Sudan today".